Ceramic Dictionary

 1) Plastic paper or paper prepared with a varnish can be used.
 Plastic paper is better because you can see through it and it can be quickly cleaned and dried.

-2) Cut the paper to the size needed and make it big enough to overlap the tile and to hold it down while painting (a)
+2) Cut the paper to the size needed and make it big enough to overlap the tile and to hold it down while painting.

-Note: If using a strong color these measurement are correct, but if you are using a light one the line should be made 2mm shorter, so they don’t overlap and become darker.
+Note: If using a strong color these measurement are correct, but if you are using a light one the lines should be made 2mm shorter, so they don’t overlap and become darker.

-5) Lay two tiles together, one prepared to paint and the other one bisque, this stops the paper from bending with the pressure of the brush stroke. (e)
+d) Lay two tiles together, one prepared to paint and the other one bisque, this stops the paper from bending with the pressure of the brush stroke.

-7) Stenciling painted lines.
-Lay the stencil on the tile so it is correctly aligned and hold it in place. (g)
+f) Lay the stencil on the tile so it is correctly aligned and hold it in place.

-8) Stir the paint with a stiff, large paintbrush and remove the excess of paint from your brush by pressing it against the edge of the paint pot.
+Note: Paint with a stiff, large paintbrush, stir the paint and remove the excess paint from your brush by pressing it against the edge of the paint pot.

-9) When marking the lines, it is better to make a brush stroke from the center to one end (h) and then from the center to the other one. (i) Turn the tile and repeat the line on each side. (j)
+g) Paint the lines, it is better to make a brush stroke from the center to one end.

 ca: BOCA D'UNA GERRA